 Student alone

-* Proof of Solvency application for student and spouse needs to be made at the same time.
+* Proof of Solvency application for student and family needs to be made at the same time.

-Please note that the amounts mentioned are not sufficient to cover all your living expenses in Belgium.
+Please note that the amounts mentioned are not in all cases sufficient to cover all your living expenses in Belgium.

-Do not transfer money to the university’s account before you have contacted the Registrar’s Office.
+Do not transfer money to the university’s account before you have contacted the relevant office.

 The blocked account cannot be used to pay invoices directly.
-It is also not sufficient to pay for your tuition fee at the time of enrolment.
+It cannot be used to pay for your tuition fee at the time of enrolment.

 In case you are not able to come to Belgium, the money on the blocked account will only be transferred back to the account where it was originally transferred from.